Learn how GPT-5 enhances stock analysis and trading with powerful insights, chart patterns, and data-backed strategies for better investments.

 To reduce bias and “AI confidence,” ask GPT-5 to (1) cite which document each claim comes from, (2) list what it could not verify, and (3) propose next steps for validation.
 If you want to move beyond analysis and into systematic evaluation, LuxAlgo’s AI Backtesting Assistant can complement this workflow by turning plain-language ideas into backtestable strategies you can iterate on.

-For context on how LuxAlgo fits into a TradingView workflow, you can explore LuxAlgo and its features, including the set of TradingView-focused algorithms designed to help traders define consistent structure, levels, and confirmation rules.
+For context on how LuxAlgo fits into a TradingView workflow, you can explore LuxAlgo, its features, and its Library, which together cover chart analysis, TradingView automation, screening, and strategy development.

 Step 1: Using GPT-5 for Stock Screening

 The foundation of any trading strategy begins with selecting the right candidates.
 GPT-5 can help you define screening rules, turn your “what I’m looking for” into measurable criteria, and summarize a short list—especially if you pair it with trusted data exports.
 If you prefer a chart-first workflow, LuxAlgo provides TradingView-based screeners that can surface symbols based on price action context, signals, and oscillator conditions.
-See: Screener (PAC), Screener (S&O), and Screener (OSC).
+You can explore those broader TradingView workflows here: LuxAlgo Algos.

 If you’re new to LuxAlgo’s ecosystem, the Library is the free collection of indicators available with a free LuxAlgo account.
 It’s a useful starting point for exploring what’s available before deciding whether you want Premium or Ultimate.